Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

 where $(X'_i)_{i \in I}$ and $(A'_i)_{i \in I}$ are coordinates of $\mathcal X_{\Sigma'}$ and $\mathcal A_{\Sigma'}$ respectively.
 Next, we define a cluster transformation and the notion of mutation equivalent.

 \begin{defn} Two seeds $\Sigma$ and $\Sigma'$ are \textit{mutation equivalent} if there is a sequence of mutations that transforms one seed to another seed.
-A transformation obtained by composing the mutations equipped with the birational isomorphisms is called a \textit{cluster transformation}. \end{defn}
+A transformation obtained by composing mutations and permutations of the index set $I$, equipped with the corresponding birational isomorphisms, is called a \textit{cluster transformation}. \end{defn}

 \begin{exmp}\textit{(An example of a seed, an associated quiver, and mutations)}